 Determine if IRB Review is Required: The following guidance documents can assist in determining whether an activity is human subjects research requiring IRB review: Is Your Project Human Subjects Research? and Checklist: Human Research Determination.
-For an official IRB determination, please submit the SLU IRB Human Subjects Research Determination Form.
+If uncertain, or for an official IRB determination, researchers can submit the SLU IRB Human Subjects Research Determination Form to email@example.com.

 Determine what IRB to Use: SLU researchers are assumed to require review by the SLU IRB; however, some studies may seek approval to rely on a Central or External IRB.
-The IRB Reliance Agreement Determination Form can be submitted in situations where multiple institutions are engaged in the research to determine whether SLU IRB or an External IRB could serve as the single IRB to review the study.
+The IRB Reliance Agreement Determination Form can be submitted in situations where multiple institutions are collaboratively conducting a minimal risk research study to determine whether SLU IRB or an External IRB could serve as the single IRB to review the study.
 Additionally, certain multi-site clinical trials may qualify for use of a central IRB.
 See the Use of Central/External IRBs webpage for more information about use of External (non-SLU) or Central IRBs (in place of doing a full IRB submission to SLU IRB).

-Complete Required Training: Ensure that all investigators have completed mandatory IRB training.
+Complete Required Training: Ensure that all research team members have completed mandatory IRB training.
 See the Training and Education page of the website for additional details.
 Note that investigators are also expected to have taken other necessary compliance training, such as conflicts of interest or environmental health and safety trainings, and the IRB highly recommends that researchers take Good Clinical Practice (GCP) training, which is mandated by many sponsors and for anyone conducting an NIH-sponsored "clinical trial", which can include behavioral interventions looking at health-related outcomes.
 GCP training focuses on quality standards for designing, conducting, recording and reporting research to help assure the safety and integrity of studies, thus is beneficial for all researchers aiming to perform studies in accordance with best practice.

-The IRB Office hosts voluntary, introductory training sessions on the IRB submission system and submission process.
+The IRB hosts voluntary training sessions on the IRB submission system, submission process, and research conduct requirements.
 Upcoming classes are listed on the workshop calendar.

 Select and Prepare the IRB Application: If submitting to the SLU IRB, there are three types of IRB review: exempt, expedited, and full board.
 Tips on choosing the appropriate application for these types of research can be found here:

 To complete the appropriate applications (except for HUD, Emergency Use, or central IRB applications), please go to eirb.slu.edu.
 Instructions for completing the form can be found within the application itself, and additional guidance for use of eIRB can be found on the eIRB web page.
 Please contact the IRB at firstname.lastname@example.org or 977-7744 if questions arise regarding eIRB and call your department's IRB coordinator if you have questions about your study.